 Metamaterials, artificially structured nanomaterials, have enabled the extraordinary optical properties and unprecedented phenomena such as invisibility cloaking and negative refraction.
-We are designing and conducting experimental realization of novel negative index metamaterials, chiral metamaterials, hyperbolic metamaterials and metasurface working with low loss and broad bandwidth.
+We are designing and conducting experimental realization of novel negative index metamaterials, chiral metamaterials, hyperbolic metamaterials and metasurface working with low-loss and broad-bandwidth at optical frequencies

 With the properties of unnaturally high wavevectors access, super-resolution hyperlens imaging beyond diffraction limit has been demonstrated from our group.
 Its superior performances such as super-resolution, real-time and non-vacuum working environment open a new possibility for nanoscale biological imaging, which can be very practical.
 Such efforts to make metamaterials and plasmonics more practical continue to realize metadevices.
 Another interest is integrating metamaterials into the MEMS/NEMS devices to realize reconfigurable and actively controllable metadevices.

 Nanofabrication and Nanomanufacturing